 Sample applications – The sample applications represent different types of products with unique Alexa capabilities and functions, such as a smart light or ceiling fan.

-- Additional MCUs and peripheral hardware – Your ACK-based smart device might use one or more additional microcontroller units (MCUs) and peripheral hardware.
+- Additional MCUs and peripheral hardware – Your ACK product might use one or more additional microcontroller units (MCUs) and peripheral hardware.

-The Smart Home Skill API defines the different Alexa capabilities that your smart product can support.
+The Smart Home Skill API defines the different Alexa capabilities that your device can support.
 The Smart Home capability interfaces describe a device's behavior and functionality.
-Each smart product has associated Alexa capabilities.
-For example, a smart light product will probably use the
+Each ACK-based device has associated Alexa capabilities.
+For example, a smart light will probably use the